 Having introduced her clientele in Malabar to the allure of coloured mehendi, Jazeera says it now has the most takers compared to the classic monochrome of old times.
 After the mehendi is done in the usual manner, the colours are used to lace the design.
 The glitter is then spread on to the pattern with great care.

 The glitter mehendi is done with customized cones.
 Jazeera says that with more than 60 shades that can be mixed up with mehendi designs, she enjoys letting her brides be spolit for choice.
 Top it off with pearls and stones, the beautiful palms of the bride are sure to be the show stealer, she says.

 When tattoos lost out to mehendi

-Jaseera lived for a while with her family in Japan.
+Jazeera lived for a while with her family in Japan.
 Her mehendi designs had found a lot of fans among friends.
 The bright crimson patterns soon caught the attention of Japanese tattoo lovers.
-Jaseera began getting requests for mehendi designs from them who asked for motifs and patterns connected with Japanese culture.
-Jaseera soon tweaked her designs to suit the taste of Japanese women.
+Jazeera began getting requests for mehendi designs from them who asked for motifs and patterns connected with Japanese culture.
+Jazeera soon tweaked her designs to suit the taste of Japanese women.
 Her fans soon gave up tattooing in favour of mehendi.
-The girls grew so fond of the charms of mehendi that they got it done on their body just like tattoos, remembers Jaseera.
+The girls grew so fond of the charms of mehendi that they got it done on their body just like tattoos, remembers Jazeera.